Prep Time: 20 mins

 Gammon is traditionally on the menu for Christmas, but my family almost begs me to cook this favourite recipe of mine at least every other month.

-So, I will spoil them today and make my glazed Gammon with cherries and pineapple, and along with that my absolutely delicious French Mauritian mayonnaise, so.. like the nursery rhyme says, this little piggy must go to market..... get all the indredients for the gammon recipes.
+So, I will spoil them today and make my glazed Gammon with cherries and pineapple, and along with that my absolutely delicious French Mauritian mayonnaise, so.. like the nursery rhyme says, this little piggy must go to market..... to get all the ingredients for this gammon recipe.

 Ingredients and Method for Gammon Recipes

-So lets start off one of our favourite Gamon Recipes by putting a large pot onto the hob, rinsing the gammon under cold water and patting dry with kitchen paper towels.
+So lets start off one of our favourite Gammon Recipes by putting a large pot onto the hob, rinsing the gammon under cold water and patting dry with kitchen paper towels.

 Using a piece of string wrap the Gammon up nice and tight and lets start A.....Cooking!